top of page

 Carl Jung

+My background is in film.
 I am not a trained fine artist.
-I do not claim to be skilled or talented in any technical or theoretical aspect of fine art.
 Film school may have disciplined me in the creative process but I know very little about color theory.
 Yet, I do believe my mind is geared towards making sense of the world visually.
-Reflecting on my portfolio as a whole, I believe I'm trying to create images reflective of whats happening inside of me and how that relates to what's happening inside of you and the greater universe.
+Reflecting on my portfolio as a whole, I believe I'm trying to create images reflective of whats happening inside of me and how that relates to what's happening inside of you.
 Essentially, I think I'm trying to dissolve any differences and distractions between us, creating imagery that surpasses language and cuts to some form of truth we can see together.
-I guess I'm trying to feel not so alone.

-Creating art is also the best and most cost effective form of therapy I have found.
+Creating art is also one of the most rewarding forms of therapy I have found.
 Whenever working on a piece based on some form of angst or psychological drive, I always feel more clarity and self-acceptance upon completion.
-The darker and more disturbing the subject matter, the bigger the smile on my face is when I'm finished.
-Dark humor may be the greatest form of psychological medicine I have found.

-Since I was 20 I have paid my bills primarily as a special education teacher.
+Since I was 20 I have made a living primarily as a special education teacher.
 There have been many highs and lows but overall, it has been a gratifying profession and fulfilled my need to be creatively challenged on a daily basis.
 Working as a special education teacher during the pandemic was stressful on a level I had never experienced before.
 There were many dark days.
 Today, I continue to work with neuro-diverse kids and their families but as a private practice learning specialist.

 bottom of page